xzci/Blog/R.md

 # The zero occurs at 6.283185 radians.
 ```
 * You must provide a newline __character (\n)__ to terminate the line.
-* A serious limitation is that it cannot print compound(复合) data structures such as matrices and lists.
+* A serious limitation is that it cannot print compound(夝坈) data structures such as matrices and lists.

 ## ls()
 The function displays the name of object in workspace.